drcrallen/TTestExamples/presentation.md

 t-test examples are [hosted online](https://allen-net.shinyapps.io/TTestExamples/) as an educational tool and allow easy manipulation of a normal and a long-tail distribution to see the effect on the p-value (same-ness statistic) for visually simmilar distributions.

 The sources for the app and this presentation are hosted on [github](https://github.com/drcrallen/TTestExamples)

+For data with long-tails, t-tests often yield WRONG results when evaluating differences between to groups of data points.
+This can be mitigated in some circumstances by exercising the central limit theorem, and applying the t-test to the *mean* of groups of data.
+For example, if data is collected from various sites, taking the mean per site, then looking at the distribution of means of sites in group **A** vs sites in group **B** should yield a viable t-test.